-The Park was started in 1939 and covers an area of 23,000 square km.
+The Southern National Park was started in 1939 and covers an area of 23,000 square km.
 Three rivers drain the park.
-Southern national is gifted with different wildlife like gallery forests, rainforests, bushveld, and grasslands.
-Quantic species, like the catfish, lungfish, tilapia and crocodiles can also be seen in the park's rivers.
-Animals like colobus monkey, African buffalo, giant elands, kob, Congo lion and Kordofan giraffe.
+Southern National Park is gifted with different wildlife like gallery forests, rainforests, bushveld, and grasslands.
+Quantic species, like the catfish, lungfish, tilapia, and crocodiles can also be seen in the park's rivers.
+Animals like colobus monkey, African buffalo, giant elands, kob, Congo lion, and Kordofan giraffe.

-The park is suited to the border of South Sudan and Uganda.
-The longest river in the world -Nile River cuts along the eastern border of the park for 48 kilometers.
+Nimule National Park is suited to the border of South Sudan and Uganda.
+The longest river in the world -the Nile River cuts along the eastern border of the park for 48 kilometers.
 The road that connects from Uganda to Juba passes along the eastern border of the park next to the Nile.
-The park is suited at 41,000 hectares or 101,270 acres and was originally created to protect the White Rhino.
+The NIMULE NATIONAL PARK is suited at 41,000 hectares or 101,270 acres and was originally created to protect the White Rhino.
 It is the most accessible park.

 A journey of 3 hours from South Sudan capital- Juba about 190 kilometers.
 The park has made his name as a home to a herd of elephant and other animal species like; Uganda Kob, Lelwel Hartebeest, Crocodile, Duiker, Hippo, Waterbuck, Bushbuck, Oribi, Leopard, Serval, Olive Baboon, Vervet monkey, Warthog, perhaps Chimpanzee and birds.

-Bandigalo (also known as Bandingilo or Badingilo) National Park.
-Is South Sudan nature protected on around 8000 square kilometers (800,000 hectares or 1,976,000 acres) in size?
-The park is blessed with different animal species like Giraffe, Nile Buffalo, Hippo, Zebra, Hyenas, Olive Baboon, Wild Dog, Caracal, Eland, lelwel Hartebeest, Cheetah and considerable birdlife all year.
+Bandigalo National Park (also known as Bandingilo or Badingilo) National Park.
+Is South Sudan's nature protected on around 8000 square kilometers (800,000 hectares or 1,976,000 acres) in size?
+The park is blessed with different animal species like Giraffe, Nile Buffalo, Hippo, Zebra, Hyenas, Olive Baboon, Wild Dog, Caracal, Eland, lelwel Hartebeest, Cheetah, and considerable birdlife all year.
 If you come into the park with us during the wet or rainy season there are days of rain and days of no rain.
 Road conditions will be muddy, but there will be a lot of animals to view.

-The Park is suited on the borders of South Sudan and the Democratic Republic of the Congo.
+Lantoto National Park is suited to the borders of South Sudan and the Democratic Republic of the Congo.
 It covers an area of 760 square km, blessed with open glades, forests, and woodlands.
 The main animals in this park are elephants, baboons, ostriches, and buffaloes.

-This is South Sudan’s highest peak lies in the little-explored Imatong Mountains along the country’s southern border with Uganda.
-Whether you plan to climb the peak (3,187m) or trek through the thickly forested foothills, you can be able to see animal-like; monkeys, bushbuck and bush pigs, as well as occasional elephants, buffaloes, and leopards.
+Kinyeti Mountain is South Sudan’s highest peak lies in the little-explored Imatong Mountains along the country’s southern border with Uganda.
+Whether you plan to climb the peak (3,187m) or trek through the thickly forested foothills, you can be able to see animal-like; monkeys, bushbuck, and bush pigs, as well as occasional elephants, buffaloes, and leopards.

 SOUTH SUDAN RIVER NILE RAFTING